rillrate-fossil/docs/content/docs/getting-started/what-is-rillrate.md

 ## How to make UI with RillRate?

-**RillRate** is a library of ready-to-use UI components that automatically rendered on the Web Dashboard.
+**RillRate** is a **library** of ready-to-use UI components that automatically rendered on the Web Dashboard.

+You can connect to the dashboard in two ways:

+- **Direct** - the library embeds a standalone dashboard to every app.
+Use a browser to connect to it.
+- **Central Hub** - server joins many apps into a single dashboard.
+Start a container with the server, connect to it with a web browser and start all apps that uses the library.